AndrewMJordan/unity-project-template/README.md

 8. Rename the project folder to your project's name.

 ### Azure DevOps
+1. Create a Variable Group named "Authentication".
+2. Create a variable named "Authentication.Dropbox".
+	- The value should be your Dropbox application access token. (see [Dropbox OAuth Guide](https://www.dropbox.com/lp/developers/reference/oauth-guide))
-1. Create a new pipeline in Azure Pipelines.
+3. Create a new Azure Pipelines pipeline.
-2. Create a pipeline variable named `Custom.ProjectRoot`.
+4. Create a pipeline variable named `Custom.ProjectRoot`.
 	- The value should be the relative path to your package.
 (Ex. `Project`)
-3. Create a pipeline variable named `Custom.AccessToken.Dropbox`.
-	- This is your access token for your Dropbox application (see [Dropbox OAuth Guide](https://www.dropbox.com/lp/developers/reference/oauth-guide))
-4. Change the "Default agent pool for YAML" to an agent pool with Unity capabilities.
+5. Change the "Default agent pool for YAML" to an agent pool with Unity capabilities.